Celebrities who own unusual properties

 Rihanna's super-secure LA fortress

-With 60-foot-high (5.6m) ceilings and towering glass windows, the entryway leads through to an array of cave-like living rooms that have been finished in stone, concrete and steel, resulting in a unique visual aesthetic.
+With 60-foot-high (5.6m) ceilings and towering glass windows, the entryway leads through to an array of cave-like living rooms that are finished in stone, concrete and steel, resulting in a unique visual aesthetic.

 Rihanna's super-secure LA fortress